aeternity/elixir-node/docs/aeternity-erlang-compatibility.md

 iex> Call.call_contract(contract_id, vm_version, amount, gas, gas_price, call_data, call_stack, fee)
 iex> Miner.mine_sync_block_to_chain()
 ```
+- `call_stack` is used internally and should always be empty when executing from top level (populated automatically when there are nested calls)

+- the first four bytes of `call_data` are the first four bytes of the Keccak-256 hash of the signature of the function (according to Solidity ABI); the next 32 bytes represent the value, which is to be passed to this function (arguments should be encoded, according to Solidity ABI); in this case, `<<96, 254, 71, 177>>` stands for the `set` function, and the next 32 bytes `<<33::256>>` represent the integer value of `33`

 - Create and mine a `ContractCallTx` (get):
 ```elixir